cjislegit/cjislegit/README.md

 ## I'm a Full-Stack Developer

-- 🌱 I’m currently learning WordPress development
+- 🌱 I’m currently learning Swift
-- 🥅 2023 Goals: Take part in at least one hackathon
 - ⚡ Fun fact: I have a Blue Heeler named Indigo

 ### Connect with me: